cits5501/cits5501.github.io/assets/workshops/workshop02-solutions.md

     since at runtime, the parameter passed need not be of type `str`.)

-**Tip**: If asked in assingments or the exam to specify preconditions for a method, we will nearly always be using the Java language.
+**Tip**: If asked in assignments or the exam to specify preconditions for a method, we will nearly always be using the Java language.
 If you specify preconditions like "The parameter `String s` must be a `String`" you generally (a) will not get any marks for saying so, and (b) will make the markers think you don't understand how Java works.

 `\end{solbox}`{=latex}